anaston/cca_pls_toolkit/documentation/docs/full_demo.md

 # Full demonstration using simulated data

-In the following, we will outline a complete demonstration of how to install the CCA/PLS toolkit, and generate some of the results that are presented in the accompanying tutorial paper (Mihalik et al., in review).
+In the following, we will outline a complete demonstration of how to install the CCA/PLS toolkit, and generate some of the results that are presented in the accompanying tutorial paper ([Mihalik et al. 2022](https://doi.org/10.1016/j.bpsc.2022.07.012)).
 Computation time on a single machine is about 1-3 hours.

-For more details, please see the in-depth online documentation of the toolkit available at https://anaston.github.io/cca_pls_toolkit/.
+For more details, please see the in-depth online documentation of the toolkit available at [https://anaston.github.io/cca_pls_toolkit/](https://anaston.github.io/cca_pls_toolkit/).